 Legislation.
 The airline industry is subject to legislative actions (or inactions) that may have an impact on operations and costs.
-In 2018, the U.S. Congress approved a five-year reauthorization for the FAA that will expire in September 2023.
+In 2018, the U.S. Congress approved a five-year reauthorization for the FAA, expiring September 30, 2023.
+Congress subsequently extended the FAA's authorization through March 8, 2024.
 Discussions in connection with the reauthorization could include a wide range of tax and policy issues.
-Potential policy changes for consideration could include airline customer service requirements, aviation safety, investments in FAA staffing and resources, advancements in improving air traffic control ("ATC") technology, labor requirements and managing new entrants in the National Air Space.
+Potential policy changes for consideration could include airline customer service requirements, aviation safety, investments in FAA staffing and resources, advancements in improving ATC technology, labor requirements and managing new entrants in the National Air Space.
 These issues could impact the Company and larger airline industry.
-Congressional action on reauthorization is expected to occur after the September 2023 expiration date, and in that case, Congress will likely pass an extension of current law to prevent any lapse in taxing authority.
+Congressional action on reauthorization is expected to occur after the March 2024 expiration date, and in that case, Congress will likely pass an extension of current law to prevent any lapse in taxing authority.